Canadian Sanctions Related to Zimbabwe

 - members of the Canadian Forces in, or travelling to, Zimbabwe.

 The Regulations include a list of names of persons for whom the Governor in Council believes there are reasonable grounds to believe that they are connected with the Government of Zimbabwe or persons or entities engaged in activities that seriously undermine democracy, respect for human rights and the rule of law in Zimbabwe.

 The Special Economic Measures (Zimbabwe) Permit Authorization Order, made pursuant to subsection 4(4) of the Special Economic Measures Act, authorizes the Minister of Foreign Affairs to issue to any person in Canada or any Canadian outside Canada a permit to carry out a specified activity or transaction, or any class of activity or transaction, that is restricted or prohibited pursuant to the Regulations.

 On September 4, 2008, the Special Economic Measures (Zimbabwe) Regulations came into force in order to respond to the gravity of the situation in Zimbabwe.
-Zimbabwe has been in serious decline for a decade; however, events since March 2008, including a marked escalation in human rights violations and violence directed at the political opposition, a stolen election, the denial of a peaceful democratic transition and a worsening humanitarian situation have taken the crisis to a new level.
+Zimbabwe had been in serious decline for a decade.
+In Zimbabwe there continue to be human rights violations and violence directed at the political opposition, significant electoral irregularities, the denial of a peaceful democratic transition and a worsening humanitarian situation.

 Regulations and Orders made under the Special Economic Measures Act:

 - Justice Canada consolidation of the Special Economic Measures (Zimbabwe) Regulations